syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-### Assigning a Custom Editor using Editor Attribute
+### Assigning a Custom Editor for the Property

-We can assign the `CustomEditor` to any individual property by name of the property and to multiple properties based on the property type by using the `Editor` attribute.
+We will assign the `EmailEditor` as value editor for the `EmailID` property.

 {% tabs %}
 {% highlight C# %}

-//CustomEditor for the specific (EmailID) property [Editor("EmailID", typeof(EmailEditor))]
-//Custom Editor for the multiple(Integer type) properties [Editor(typeof(int), typeof(IntegerEditor))]
-public class Employee : NotificationObject {
+//CustomEditor for the EmailID property [Editor("EmailID", typeof(EmailEditor))] public class Employee : NotificationObject {
     public string EmailID { get; set; }
     public string Name { get; set; }